Curtin University is Western Australia's largest university and a community of great cultural diversity. We have a strong commitment

 Enabling Course in Science, Engineering and Health

 The Enabling Course in Science, Engineering and Health runs for one year.
-It is designed for students who don't meet the minimum university entrance requirements
+It's designed for students who don't satisfy the minimum university entrance requirements

-but who wish to undertake studies leading to a degree course at Curtin which has specific subject prerequisites.
-Successful completion of the
+but who want to undertake studies leading to a degree course at Curtin which has specific subject prerequisites.
+If you complete the enabling course successfully,

 available on a competitive basis in Engineering, Pharmacy, Physiotherapy, Medical Imaging and Health Science.